 Types of Siamese Cats

 Ready for a playful purring machine to enter your life?
 Whether you're on the hunt for a tiny kitten or full-sized cat, you might consider a dozen characteristics before you actually land on the right type of cat for you.
-You might consider several cat types and compare breed, size, color and more.
+You might consider several cat types and compare the various Siamese cat breeds such as seal point, chocolate point, blue point and lilac point, or even a flame point.
+You’ll also want to include the right size, color and more when deciding which cat is best for you.
 Each type of cat breed harbors specific physical characteristics and personality traits.

 You may want to choose the right cat for you based on its physical characteristics.
-In that case, the Siamese, one of the most popular cat breeds, offers one of the most distinctive looks of all domestic cat choices.
+In that case, Siamese cats, one of the most popular cat breeds, offer one of the most distinctive looks of all domestic cat choices.

 Siamese Cat Characteristics